Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 White’s Boots was founded in the 1850s as a family business that manufactured boots for Virginia-based loggers.

-White’s was sold to LaCrosse Footwear in 2014, which is also the owner of Danner Boots.
+White’s was sold to LaCrosse Footwear in 2014, which also owns Danner Boots.
 Part of the sales deal was to preserve the brand’s manufacturing process in its Spokane Valley factory.

 White’s Boots has maintained its focus on the quality of each boot, using the finest materials and craftsmanship.